Loading

 Like Zoho, Salesforce has product packages catered to specific use cases like sales, marketing, eCommerce, and customer support.
 It also offers more specific products like industry-based cloud solutions, net-zero sustainability management, custom analytics solutions, and connected experience integration.

-Screenshot showing Salesforce's product packages
+Screenshot of Salesforce's product packages

 For really dedicated users, Salesforce also hosts live events, workshops, and webinars.
 It even launched a business streaming platform called Salesforce+, where users can watch exclusive series and stream live events.
 Whether users plan to do a lot of Salesforce streaming or not, these efforts, at the very least, show that Salesforce is still a thought leader in the industry with plenty of educational resources.

-Zoho wins at basic automation, but Salesforce has game-changing generative AI
+Zoho wins at basic automation

 Screenshot of the author setting up a trigger sequence in Zoho

-Einstein GPT can assist in automating scheduling, generating data-driven insights, synthesizing data, applying machine learning, generating code, and more.
+Einstein can assist in automating scheduling, generating data-driven insights, synthesizing data, applying machine learning, generating code, and more.
 All great, but the real draw is that it also creates dynamic content using natural language processing via OpenAI integration and Salesforce's private AI modeling.
 That means that your robo-assistant in Salesforce can also intelligently create context-based content across channels—including blog posts, knowledge libraries, messaging, and chat.

 Zoho vs. Salesforce: Which is best for you?